HEIWA-IT/TripAgency/README.md

 ## Living documentation
 Cukedoctor
-See in the following repository in the domain module : target/TripFees
+See in the following repository in the domain module : domain/target/TripAgency
 You should see a pdf file containing the results of the cucumber tests.

-## TDD
+## Testing tools
-AssertJ + Mockito
+AssertJ + Mockito + Cucumber

 ## Hexagonal architecture
 Multi modules: